simple-crypto/SMAesH-challenge/website/src/rules.md

 Each submitted attack will be run for the corresponding private test dataset restricted to the number of online traces claimed by the attack, using the challenge evaluation framework.
-The attack is succesfull if the upper-bound on the estimated rank is below
+The attack is successful if the upper-bound on the estimated rank is below
 \\(2^{68}\\).
+The state of an attack (successful or not) is made public as soon as the evaluation is done.

 ### Evaluation limits